-The American Cancer Society estimates that in the United States in 2020 there will be about 6,150 new cases of acute lymphoblastic leukemia (ALL) and about 1,520 deaths.
+The American Cancer Society estimates that in the United States in 2022 there will be over 6600 new cases of acute lymphoblastic leukemia (ALL) and almost 1600 deaths will have occurred.
 Sixty percent of all ALL cases occur in children, with a peak incidence at age 2 to 5 years; a second peak occurs after age 50.
-ALL is the most common cancer in children, and represents about 75% of leukemias among children < 15 years of age, and is the 2nd most common cause of death in children < 15 years.
+ALL is the most common cancer in children, and represents about 75% of leukemias among children < 15 years of age.
+It is the 2nd most common cause of death in children < 15 years.
 The risk declines slowly until the mid-20s and then begins to rise again slowly after age 50.
 ALL accounts for about 20% of adult acute leukemias.
 The average lifetime risk of ALL in both sexes is about 0.1% (1 in 1000 Americans).
 Hispanic populations have a higher incidence of ALL than other racial/ethnic populations due in part to polymorphisms in the ARID5B gene.

 In acute lymphoblastic leukemia, the precursor lymphoid neoplasms are broadly categorized based on their lineage into

-Disease can manifest as leukemia when neoplastic cells (lymphoblasts) involve blood and bone marrow (defined as > 20% bone marrow blasts) or as lymphoma when blasts infiltrate mainly extramedullary tissue.
+Disease can manifest as leukemia when neoplastic cells (lymphoblasts) involve blood and bone marrow (defined as > 20% bone marrow blasts) or as lymphoma Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
+The major types are Hodgkin lymphoma Non-Hodgkin lymphoma See table Comparison of Hodgkin... read more when blasts infiltrate mainly extramedullary tissue.

 The 2016 World Health Organization (WHO) classification of lymphoid neoplasms incorporates genetic data, clinical features, cell morphology, and immunophenotype, all of which have important implications for disease prognosis and management.